domgudhi/gudhi-install/README.md

 Free binder websites are limited in docker images size, hence the challenge.

+## Licences

+GUDHI and binder and Jupyterhub licences apply : no commercial use.

 ## References

 - Youtube : tutorial videos for binder